vijaygattineni/D3JS-project/README.md

 # D3js-project
 D3 is a javascript library for creating interactive, dynamic data visualizations in browser.
-It uses digital data to drive the formation and control and graphical presentation.
+It uses digital data to drive the formation, control and graphical presentation.

 D3 charts | Data visualization